 Miniature Japanese trees, natural stone artwork and appreciation

-Sunday, April 11th at approx. 5:05 P.M.
-PT: Samuel Tan, president of Bonsai Society of San Francisco will describe the background and history of bonsai, and share an overview on how to cultivate a bonsai project at home.
+2021 Virtual Festival Day 2: Samuel Tan, president of the Bonsai Society of San Francisco will describe the background and history of bonsai, and share an overview on how to cultivate a bonsai project at home.